larryhastings/drafty/README.md

 you start a Driver, and the Driver starts the Server.

 The most important detail about this design: the Server never directly talks to the local platform.
-The Server is a conceptually "pure" system.
+It's a conceptually "pure" system.
 It doesn't directly talk to network sockets or files; it doesn't have any concept of time.
 The Driver virtualizes all that functionality; all network